-Online quizzes will be 10-15 questions long (multiple-choice) and tend to take students from 30-60 minutes to complete, but the quiz allows you to work on it for 2 hours.
+Quizzes will be 20 questions long and tend to take students from 30-60 minutes to complete, but the quiz allows you to work on it for 2 hours.
 Please note: if you have a documented learning accommodation, or non-documented need for adjustments to help you learn, it is very important you connect with us about this at the beginning of the quarter so we can adapt your quizzes appropriately.

-The quizzes are moderated by the GTFs.
-Please email the GTFs (cc'ing me is OK), if you are having difficulty with any technical aspects, or if you have any questions about content (such as whether you are interpreting a question or response option correctly).
+The quizzes are moderated by the GEs.
+Please email the GEs (cc'ing me is OK), if you are having difficulty with any technical aspects, or if you have any questions about content (such as whether you are interpreting a question or response option correctly).
 We will try to answer your question as quickly as possible, but if you are running out of time on the quiz, submit your best guess and we will try to make reasonable accommodations for a different answer afterwards - up until the answers are released on Canvas.
 After that point, all scores are final.
 You may want to print out the quiz before you submit it (saving to PDF is a good way to do so), in case of any technical difficulties, and to keep a record of your responses (which you can then correct when the answers are released).
-This will also help you study for the final exam.

 You will be able to see your score (but not the correct answers) in Canvas after you submit.
-You may retake the quiz once, and the highest score will be kept.
 About 24 hours after the quiz window closes, the answers will be released.
-You are strongly encouraged to review the answers each week for two reasons:

-- 1) Research has shown that this helps you learn more you solidify the correct answers in your mind and retain them over a longer period of time.
-Research also suggests you will want to review the answers as soon as possible to get the maximum benefit. - 2) Some of the cumulative final exam questions will be drawn directly from the guizzes.
+You are strongly encouraged to review the answers each week.
+Research has shown that this helps you learn more - you solidify the correct answers in your mind and retain them over a longer period of time.
+Research also suggests you will want to review the answers as soon as possible to get the maximum benefit.

 Academic honesty and the weekly quizzes: At the beginning of each quiz you will agree that 1) you are taking the quiz alone, 2) you will not share questions or answers with other students who take the quiz later than you, and 3) you did not receive questions or answers with other students who took the quiz earlier than you.
 If you take this course requirement seriously, it will help you do better in the class.
 You are more than welcome to study with others and share responsibilities for outlining the chapters and lectures, you are just asked not to take the quizzes as a group or share/receive information about the quizzes inappropriately.
 You may want to try and take the quiz from memory and use your notes just as a backup, to check and make sure you answered correctly.
-This will help you learn the material best and prepare for the closed-book final exam.
+This will help you learn the material best.